Elisabeth Camp: Education and career

 As an undergraduate, Camp attended the University of Michigan, graduating in 1993 and double-majoring in philosophy and English.
 After graduating, Camp worked as an educational organizer in Chicago, creating and putting into practice programs designed to help residents of public housing study for their GED's and programs to provide instruction in English as a second language to members of Chicago's Latino community.
 Camp eventually decided to return to school, and received a doctorate in philosophy from the University of California, Berkeley in 2003.
 As a graduate student, her advisors were John Searle, Richard Wollheim, and John MacFarlane.

 After receiving her doctorate, Camp spent several years at Harvard University as part of the Harvard Society of Fellows, before moving to the University of Pennsylvania in 2006 where she was an Assistant and then Associate Professor of Philosophy until 2013.
-In 2013, Camp accepted a tenured offer from Rutgers University where she is Professor of Philosophy (and where she is additionally affiliated with the Center for Cognitive Science.)
+In 2013, Camp accepted a tenured offer from Rutgers University where she is Professor of Philosophy (and where she is additionally affiliated with the Rutgers Center for Cognitive Science.)
 Brian Leiter viewed Camp's move to Rutgers as cementing the reputation of Rutgers' philosophy department as a leader in the fields of philosophy of mind, philosophy of language, and aesthetics.

 Besides her academic appointments, Camp is also active in efforts to encourage the participation of women in academic philosophy.
 Along with Elizabeth Harman and Jill North, Camp initiated and co-organized Athena in Action, a series of workshops aimed at providing mentorship and networking opportunities to graduate student women in philosophy, which met at Princeton in 2014, 2016 and 2018.
 The workshop continued (in virtual form) at Cornell in 2020, and will rotate among locations going forward.